After actor's death, 'Furious 7' director drives film to finish

 Wan knew right away he would not let Walker's character die.

 "Luckily everyone felt the same way," Wan said.
-"The only thing to do here is to retire him gracefully and send him off in the most honourable way we could think of."
+"The only thing to do here is to retire him gracefully and send him off in the most honorable way we could think of."

 Once they figured out the story, they went back to reshoot parts.
 The film's July 2014 release was delayed nine months.